Web MIDI API

 3. Let port be the given MIDIPort object.

 7. Attempt to obtain access to the given MIDI device in the system.
 If the device is unavailable (e.g. is already in use by another process and cannot be opened, or is disconnected), jump to the step labeled failure below.
-If the device available and access is obtained, continue the following steps.
+If the device is available and access is obtained, continue the following steps.

 9. If this port is an output port and has any pending data that is waiting to be sent, asynchronously begin sending that data.